minetest-mods/smartfs/docs/API.md

 * element:getText() - get the caption of the button
 * element:setImage( filename ) - sets the background of the button
 * element:getImage() - get the background filename of the button
+* element:setItem(item) - Set a registred itemname and convert the button to item_image_button
+* element:getItem() - get the current itemname
+* element:setTooltip(text) - set the tooltip for the button
+* element:getTooltip() - get the current tooltip
+* element:setClose(bool) - set option (bool) if the button should close the form
+* element:getClose() - get the current close setting
-* element:click( func(self,state,playername) ) - specify a function to run when the button is clicked
+* element:click( func(self,state,playername) ) - specify a function to run when the button is clicked (equal to onClick)

 ###Toggle Button
 * element:getText() - get the text of the toggle option